 Choosing the right warehouse location can make all the difference in how effective, efficient, and profitable a company is.
-Leasing or purchasing a warehouse is a major decision, and a wisely located warehouse can significantly enhance a company's ability to compete and effectively serve customers.
+Leasing or purchasing a warehouse is a major decision, and a choosing the right location can significantly enhance a company's ability to compete and effectively serve customers.

 When it comes to selecting a location, it’s important to take the time and consider all of the following criteria, take some notes, and then compare your notes against all the available options.
 Only after all the data has been compiled and analyzed should the final decision be made.

 Let’s review the 7 criteria to consider when selecting the best possible warehouse location.

 Cost will remain a key criterion when selecting the right location of a warehouse, but it must not be the only one.
 Hidden costs could offset any savings on cheap rental rates and therefore must be considered.

 The rental rate of a warehouse in the US is normally based on square feet (SF) per year or month depending on the landlord.
 Average prices in the US can range from as low as $2.64 SF/Year and as high as $11.16 SF/Year.
 See table below for top 6 low & high cost markets.

 For more real-time warehouse costs you can use www.loopnet.com.